-Time spent on Usage of paid leave (i.e., sick, vacation, exchange time, etc., except for County recognized holidays), does not count towards the forty (40) hours work requirement.
-However, paid time off on County recognized holidays does count.
+Time spent on paid leave (i.e., sick, vacation, exchange time, etc., except for County-recognized holidays), does not count towards the forty (40) hours work requirement.

-Exchange time is accrued in increments of one-minute\after the first 30 minutes over 40 hours.
+Exchange time is accrued in increments of one-minute.
 The maximum balance of exchange time an exempt employee may accrue is forty (40) hours.
 Exchange time earned in lieu of holiday premium pay is not subject to the forty (40) hour requirement.